jasperdunn/react-form-hooks/README.md

 I wanted to create a flexible modular suite of functions that can help us create forms with whichever components we want, however we want!

-There are many excellent react form packages out there, however I haven't yet found one that doesn't end up pulling you in a certain direction or way of working.
+There are many excellent react form packages out there, however I hadn't yet found one that didn't end up pulling me in a certain direction or way of working.

-I want to be able to use simple stateless components in my forms, utilising agnostic functions that don't care what your component structure looks like.
+I wanted to be able to use simple, stateless, controlled components in my forms, utilising agnostic functions that didn't care what my component structure looked like.

 ## What it looks like